hayesgr/RandomString/README.md

 or ledgible and other aspects.
 I figure most programmers with my experience aren't likely to be the one's looking at this.
 So I wanted it at least readable enough for who might look at it.

+Note:
+Went ahead and added a reduced code version in comments in generate.c.
+It is only 20 lines if you remove comments.

 There are always factors one needs to consider when it comes to a project.
 Performance, size, security/safety, stability, maintainability, readability, expandability.
 I've spent a lot of time working in areas that if I mess up on production code it costs lives not just takes a server down or shows data or information it shouldn't.
 Industrial control systems are an example.